Quick Start

 git log # Display detailed commit history

-git log --oneline # Compact mode
+git log --oneline # Concise mode

 git status # View the status of the working area and staging area.